Impact

 Recycled plastic packaging

-SDR Portugal will more than double the amount of high-quality recovered plastic packaging, creating an opportunity to invest in doubling national recycling capacity.
+SDR Portugal more than doubles the amount of high-quality recovered plastic packaging, creating an opportunity to invest in doubling national recycling capacity.

 Littering reduction